 amazing Muay Thai technique to secure wins, impress the audience, and gain some

-Lannas Tyya Emberley fought Yueyao Zhong from Ayothaya Muay Thai in the 51 to 54kg weight
+Lannas Tyya Emberley our North York fought Yueyao Zhong from Ayothaya Muay Thai in the 51 to 54kg weight

 class.
 Zhong had competed against Brenda a few weeks prior at the Ayothaya

 demonstration fights, and narrowly got the better of Brenda by scoring more frequently in

 rounds 1 and 2.
 This was a great matchup for Tyya who already had an idea of what to

 expect from Zhong.
 Tyya immediately established a pace for herself that was fast and